tobyweston/blog/source/_posts/2012-07-17-object-oriented-example.md

 ## Identifying the Object

-Let's say we're interested in timing an update to our stock levels.
+Let's say we're interested in timing how long it takes to update to our stock levels within our system.

     public class BadlyImplementedTimedStockControlSystem implements StockControlSystem {
         @Override